2026 Callaia Screenplay Contest Results Announced

 Evaluation Criteria

-Screenplays will receive an overall grade along with an industry-style rating (“recommend,” “consider” or “pass”) based on the premise, originality, dialogue, structure, logic, tone, conflict, character development, pacing, and craft of your material.
+Submissions will be securely run through Callaia to receive an overall grade along with an industry-style rating (“recommend,” “consider” or “pass”) based on the premise, originality, dialogue, structure, logic, tone, conflict, character development, pacing, and craft of your material.
 The coverage report will also include:

 • A logline, synopsis, and summary, similar to those production companies will develop for your script